yusuf-wadi/story-template-jekyll/README.md

 - **GitLab**: Simply fork this repository and start editing the `_config.yml` file!
 - **GitHub**: Fork this reposity and create a branch named `gh-pages`, then start editing the `_config.yml` file!

+Command in terminal in root dir: `bundle exec jekyll serve`

 # Credits

 Original README from HTML5 UP: